michaeljclark/vlu/README.md

 ## Overview

-VLU is a little-endian variable length integer coding that prefixes data bits with unary coded length bits.
+VLU is a little-endian variable length integer coding that prefixes data bits with unary code length bits.

 The length is recovered by counting least significant set bits, which encode a count of _n-bit_ basic units.
-The data bits compactly trail the unary coded prefix.
+The data bits compactly trail the unary code prefix.

 ![vlu](/images/vlu.png)
 _Figure 1: VLU - Variable Length Unary Integer Coding_

-The algorithm is parameterizable for different basic unit sizes, however it is expected that the basic unit will be 8 and thus the unary coded length will encode a count of octets or bytes. e.g.
+The algorithm is parameterizable for different basic unit sizes, however it is expected that the basic unit will be 8 and thus the unary code length will encode a count of octets or bytes. e.g.

 ```
   bits_per_unit = 8